Anchorage Alaska Temple Wiki

 Stake Center Fire

-On, Thursday, March 22, 2007, an accidental fire erupted in the 30-year-old stake center adjacent to the Anchorage Alaska Temple, destroying most of the roof and causing extension damage; it was rebuilt over the next year.
+On, Thursday, March 22, 2007, an accidental fire erupted in the 30-year-old stake center adjacent to the Anchorage Alaska Temple, destroying most of the roof and causing extensive damage; it was rebuilt over the next year.
 The following day, a water line burst in the temple basement, flooding it with 3–5 feet of water; the building was quickly restored to working order.

-2024 Renovation
+2024 Reconstruction

 On 23 January 2023 the First Presidency announced that the Anchorage Temple would be closing in about a year for a complete reconstruction.
 Instead of enlarging the existing small structure, perched on a small rise at the edge of the property, they announced that the existing Stake Center would be removed, and a larger 30,000 square foot temple would instead be built at that location.
 Then, after completion of the new temple, the original temple would be removed and a new Chapel built at the spot the Temple currently sits upon.[12]“Anchorage Alaska Temple to Be Reconstructed.” newsroom.churchofjesuschrist.org, 23 Jan.
 2023, newsroom.churchofjesuschrist.org/article/anchorage-alaska-temple-to-be-rebuilt.